 By Jillian Dahrooge

 Student Bio: Jillian Dahrooge is a second-year law student at Suffolk University Law School who is pursuing a concentration in Intellectual Property.
-She is also a staff member of the Journal of High Technology Law.
-She currently holds a Bachelor of Arts Degree in American Studies and a minor in Human Development from Connecticut College.
+She is also a staff member on the

 Disclaimer: The views expressed in this blog are the views of the author alone and do not represent the views of JHTL or Suffolk University Law School.